I have a recipe to share with you today that is unbelievably delicious. My Moroccan Lamb Stew served with Lime Couscous.

 - Add the cornflour slurry to the Moroccan Lamb Stew.
 Stir well and increase the heat to medium.

 - Allow the corn flour to thicken the sauce (which naturally reduces during the long cooking period) and cook for five minutes.

 - Serve with Lime Couscous.

 This is a perfect dish to make for when friends/family are visiting or staying, especially if they have a long journey.
 The stew will happily sit over a very low heat until your guests arrive and the Lime Couscous takes moments to make, leaving you free to greet and settle your guests.

-For me, this dish is fantastic as I can get dinner ready and cooking early in the day (see Living With Seizures ) and then if my body allows I can bake some delicious treats for my family and friends.
+For me, this dish is fantastic as I can get dinner ready and started early in the day (see Living With Seizures ).
+And then if my body allows I can bake some delicious treats for my family and friends.

 Can you imagine the children and my hubby’s faces when they saw the apple tart 😉!
 We all ate dinner and then had pudding, such piggies!
 If my husband had the choice, we would have pudding every day.
 After that day a tradition was started, when we have Moroccan Lamb Stew for dinner, there must be pudding for afters.
 I knew I should have hidden the apple tart!!!!